Mental Mondays: How To Alleviate Sleeping Disorder In Young Adults

 Having a sleep routine would help one sleep better at night.
-It might be tempting to catch some compensation sleep during the day but it would almost leave you wide eyed in the night time.
+It might be tempting to catch some compensation sleep during the day but it would almost leave you wide-eyed in the nighttime.
 Standing up and leaving the bed to another part of the house instead of laying around in bed all day would help your brain adjust to your sleep schedule and associate bedtime with nighttime.

 #2.
 Try yoga and meditation

 Insomnia, due to stress, can be alleviated by doing yoga and meditating before you hit the sheets.
-These exercises calm the nerves and helps improve the quality of sleep you get while easing your stress.
+These exercises calm the nerves and help improve the quality of sleep you get while easing your stress.

 #3.
 Create a suitable sleeping environment

 This saying “as you lay your bed, that’s how you lie on it” is not just to sound poetic, it’s really true.
-Sometimes all it takes is changing your sheets, making your bed and decluttering your room for a pleasant night rest to come to reality.
+Sometimes all it takes is changing your sheets, making your bed and decluttering your room for a pleasant night’s rest to come to reality.
 Also, the overall ambiance of the room like temperature and even lighting could aid or prevent sleep.

 #4.
 Distract yourself from trying too hard to sleep